All About Structural Iron and Steel Workers

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

-Types of Structural Iron or Steel Worker
+Types of Structural Iron or Steel Worker Jobs

 The states with the most job growth for Structural Iron or Steel Worker are Utah, Arizona, and Nevada.
 Watch out if you plan on working in Maine, Alaska, or Louisiana.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Structural Iron and Steel Workers is somewhere between $32,240 and $93,760.
+The salary for Structural Iron and Steel Workers ranges between about $32,240 and $93,760 a year.

 Structural Iron and Steel Workers who work in New Jersey, New York, or Illinois, make the highest salaries.